Led by Jim May, Professor of Classics, and Donna May, Teacher

 June 10–25, 2016

 $4,800 per person, based on double occupancy

 - This program is full.
-To add your name to the wait list with no obligation, contact the Study Travel Director, Heidi Quiram at 507-786-3629 or firstname.lastname@example.org.
+To be added to the wait list, please call the Study Travel Director, Heidi Quiram, at 507-786-3629.

 - Payment and Refund Schedule

 Greece, a tiny country the size of the state of Alabama, has exerted a remarkable influence throughout history, even on our modern world.
 Come with us on this Study Travel program to the Cradle of Western Civilization to explore several places that proved pivotal in the history of Greece and the West.

 Beginning in Athens, the birthplace of democracy and home of the Acropolis and the new Acropolis Museum, we will also visit the sites of three crucial battles: Marathon, the location of the first great victory of the Greeks over the Persians in 490 B.C. that gave its name to the famous race; Thermopylae, the site of the heroic stand of King Leonidas and the 300 Spartans against the invading Persian King Xerxes, in 480 B.C.; and the island and bay of Salamis, where the united Greek fleet finally turned back Xerxes and the Persians, and established an empire that gave rise to the glories of 5th Century Athens, the Golden Age of Greece.